 - Does the internship need to be finalized in order for me to apply for a scholarship?

 - Are students graduating in the spring eligible to apply for funding for a summer internship?

 - If you have received an award in the past, can you apply again in the future?

 How do I make an appointment to visit?

 The best way is to use our online appointment system, found here.
-If the time you want is not available, please remember that we have office hours twice weekly where no appointment is necessary.

 Are internships worth it?